ariga/atlas/doc/md/guides/postgres/included-columns.md

 bank       | BG45LBAX41796917951361
 ```

 Now, suppose we want to find the ID of a user by their email address.
-Let’s check the performance of the query with WHERE clause without any index, with the following command:
+Let’s check the performance of the query with a WHERE clause without any index, with the following command:

 ```sql
 EXPLAIN ANALYZE